Edward Langley Fardon: Bicycle innovations

 In 1868–69, Fardon built his first "velocipede" with an iron frame, handbrake, sprung seat, footrest, and solid india rubber tyres and pedals.
 The "suspension wheel", as he called them, were constructed of iron rims with 32 under tension steel spokes, in 16 paired positions, at both the rim and the hub, of each wheel.
 The rear wheel was 18 inches in diameter, and the 42-inch front wheel was larger for a smoother and faster ride.
 In using the term "suspension wheels" Fardon was ahead of other innovators.
 Another early term for the wire wheel, "spider wheel", did not come into use until the 1860s and was a very generic term.

 Fardon did not apply for patents for his innovations.

 In early 1869, Fardon performed a 1.5-mile demonstration ride from Castle End in Kenilworth to Leek Wootton.
 On later rides into Coventry, crowds gathered to see his bicycle.
 After six months, he sold the machine for 20 sovereigns (£20) to Stoneleigh Abbey's chef, named Robandry, who took it to Paris.

-Coventry went on to become a global leader in bicycle development and manufacturing; Coventry Transport Museum houses an exemplary collection of approximately 200 cycles, most of which were built in, or around, Coventry during its cycle industry heyday.
+Coventry went on to become a global leader in bicycle development and manufacturing.